AmericanAirlines/Hangar/README.md

 # Local Development

 ## Node
 Hangar uses Node.js as its runtime.
-To use the Hangar, you'll need to [download](https://nodejs.org/en/) and install the LTS (Long Term Support) version, which is currently 12.x.
-If you decide to use another version of Node such as 13.x or 14.x, you may experience unexpected issues.
+To use the Hangar, you'll need to [download](https://nodejs.org/en/) and install the LTS (Long Term Support) version, which is currently 14.x.

+:warning: If you decide to use another version of Node, such as 13.x or 15.x, you may experience unexpected issues.

 ## Postgres
 Hangar uses Postgres 11, so you'll need to set it up on your machine.
 If you don't have Postgres installed already, see the [Installation and Use](#installation-and-use) section below.